5 Signs You Should Outsource Lead Generation (Not Hire In-House)

 An agency can be live in 2-3 weeks.
 Onboarding means collecting your ICP criteria, offer, and any existing copy.
 Then they set up infrastructure and launch.

 Sales tool costs add up fast.
 LinkedIn Sales Navigator alone is $99-179 per user per month.
-Add Apollo ($49-99/month), Instantly or Smartlead ($97-149/month), a data enrichment tool like Prospeo ($49-99/month), and a CRM if you are not on HubSpot's free tier.
-You are at $300-500/month in tools with no one running them effectively.
+Add Apollo ($49-99/month), Instantly or Smartlead ($97-149/month), a data enrichment tool like Prospeo ($49-99/month), and a CRM if you're not on HubSpot's free tier.
+You're at $300-500/month in tools with nobody running them effectively.

-If outreach happens in bursts -- a week of heavy LinkedIn activity, then nothing for three weeks because a customer issue came up -- your pipeline will mirror that pattern exactly.
+If outreach happens in bursts (a week of heavy LinkedIn activity, then nothing for three weeks because a customer issue came up), your pipeline will mirror that pattern exactly.
 Feast and famine.

-The sign: If you have churned two SDRs in three years, stop hiring and fix the system first.
-An agency can help you build the playbook that your next SDR can actually execute against.The "Answer Passage": Outsource vs In-House at a Glance
+The sign: If you've churned two SDRs in three years, stop hiring and fix the system first.
+An agency can help you build the playbook your next SDR can actually execute.The "answer passage": outsource vs in-house at a glance

-Answer these questions before deciding:
+Answer these before deciding:

 | Question | Outsource if... | Hire in-house if... |